Poke-Legend/SysBot.ACNHOrders/README.md

 ## Features

+### New Systems

+1. **Server Ban System**:
-- **Server Ban System**: Manage banned users effortlessly with an integrated server ban system.
+   - Manage banned users with an integrated system that handles bans across the server.

+2. **Broadcasting System**:
-- **Broadcasting System**: Broadcast important messages to users.
+   - Send important messages to all users or specific channels.

+3. **Ping System**:
+   - Users can ping the bot, and it will respond quickly to confirm it’s active.

+4. **MysteryOrder System**:
-- **Ping System**: Allow users to ping the bot and receive quick responses.
+   - Allows users to receive randomized item orders, adding an element of surprise.

-- **MysteryOrder System**: Randomize item orders for users.
-- **Embeds System**: Enhance the bot's communication with rich embeds.
+5. **Embeds System**:
+   - Enhance bot messages with rich, visually appealing embeds for better communication.

+### New Commands

+1. **LeaveGuild**:
+   - Command for the bot to leave a specific Discord server.

+2. **LeaveAll**:
+   - Command for the bot to leave all Discord servers it is part of.

+3. **Leave**:
+   - Command to make the bot leave the current Discord server.

+4. **ListGuild**:
+   - Sends a list of all servers the bot is in directly to the user’s DM.

 ## Getting Started